guguji666666/GJS-Sentinel-Tips/Connect AWS to sentinel/Export GuardDuty logs to S3 bucket.md

 ### 5. Configure an AWS service to export logs to an S3 bucket

-In this article we use cloudtrail as the source [Creating a trail](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-a-trail-using-the-console-first-time.html)
+In this article we use GuardDuty as the source [Exporting findings](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_exportfindings.html)

 ![image](https://user-images.githubusercontent.com/96930989/222441761-ea2f17ae-75bc-45dc-bfe3-aa072fd43c0b.png)